isaaclo123/isaaclo123.github.io/src/pages/resume/resume.md

     * Designed and created my own personal webpage.
 Wrote the website with SASS, CSS, Webpack, and Javascript.
 Used minification and cached assets for web optimization.

-* **System Configurations** (github.com/isaaclo123/nix-config) & (github.com/isaaclo123/my-playbook)
+* **System Configurations** (github.com/isaaclo123/my-playbook)
-    * Created configuration files for declarative software deployments for my personal computer and VPS instance.
-Personal computer configurations are written with the NixOS declarative language and the VPS configurations are written with Ansible.
+    * Created configuration files for declarative software deployments for my personal VPS instance using Ansible.
+Set up a NGINX proxy with HTTPS, a calender server, and a file sync solution.